abdallahsaber065/openapi-tester-frontend/README.md

 The app intelligently reads your OpenAPI specification and:

-- Groups endpoints by tags (e.g., "Authentication", "Posts", etc.)
+- Groups endpoints by tags (e.g., "Users", "Orders", "Authentication", etc.)
+- Maintains the original order of endpoints as defined in your specification
 - Generates appropriate form fields for each parameter type
 - Provides example values based on your schema definitions
 - Handles different content types and authentication requirements